What is Technical SEO? Definition, Components & Best Practices

 One of the most overlooked technical SEO concepts is selective indexation.

-Many websites allow everything to be indexed: filters, search pages, archives, thin pages, duplicates.
+Many websites allow everything to be indexed: filters, search pages, archives, thin pages, and duplicates.
 This dilutes authority and wastes crawl budget.

 Technical SEO asks hard questions: